 - Notice of Availability

 - Public Scoping Meeting - Environmental Impact Report for the Proposed 2022 Update to the Building Energy Efficiency Standards

-Public comments on the Notice of Preparation (NOP) can be submitted until Monday, April 19, 2021.
-Agencies can submit comments until 30 days after receipt of the NOP.
+The CEC has prepared a Draft Environmental Impact Report for the proposed 2022 amendments to the Energy Code.
+The review period will start on May 20, 2021 and end on July 8, 2021.
 Comments can be submitted using the link under the Public Comments box on the right.
 The complete docket for the environmental analysis conducted by the CEC, along with all received public comments, can be found at Docket Log (21-BSTD-02).

 The CEC uses a public process and a rulemaking to adopt changes to the Energy Code contained in the California Code of Regulations (CCR), Title 24, Part 6, and associated administrative regulations in Part 1 (collectively considered the Energy Code).
 The updated standards will be proposed for adoption in 2021 with an effective date of January 1, 2023.